Choosing a JDK in 2026: an honest guide

 About this guide

-Written by the team behind Eliya JDK, a distribution we ship specifically for low-latency telecom workloads.
-We wrote this guide because most "which JDK should I pick" content online is either (a) produced by a vendor with obvious incentives, or (b) thin and out-of-date.
+Written by the team behind Eliya JDK, a distribution we ship specifically for compliance-conscious production in regulated industries where forensic-grade JVM diagnostic data is a requirement.
 We tried to be honest about our own niche, and to send you to a better fit when Eliya isn't one.
 If you find an error or a missing distribution, email research@asymm.systems.